mdn/content/files/en-us/web/privacy/state_partitioning/index.md

 #### Storage Access Heuristics

-To improve web compatibility, Firefox currently includes some heuristics to grant unpartitioned storage access automatically to third parties that receive user interaction.
+To improve web compatibility, Firefox currently includes some heuristics to grant unpartitioned access to cookies automatically to third parties that receive user interaction.
 These heuristics are intended to allow some third-party integrations that are common on the web to continue to function.